HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 Built for Regional Communities

 REACHAU was not built in a metro training room.
 It was built on the understanding that the people who most need quality first aid training are often the furthest from it.
-Regional WA is where I grew up, where I have worked, and where my connection to this land runs deep.
+Regional WA is where Britt grew up, where she has worked, and where her connection to this land runs deep.

 Sending a remote workforce to Perth for first aid training costs time, money, and roster disruption.
-It also means the training happens in a room that looks nothing like the environment your workers actually operate in.
+It also means training happens in a room that looks nothing like the environment your workers actually operate in.
 That gap matters.
-Skills transfer better when they are practised in context.
+Skills transfer better when practised in context.

 REACHAU delivers on-site across Western Australia.
-The Pilbara, Kimberley, Wheatbelt, Albany, and everywhere in between.
+The Pilbara, Kimberley, Wheatbelt, Albany, Esperance, and everywhere in between.
 If your team works in a remote location, bring the training to them.
-We will use your environment, your equipment, and your real emergency scenarios to make the training stick.
+Delivery uses your environment, your equipment, and your real emergency scenarios to make the training stick.

 Group upgrade offer